ericrosenbrown/nlmap_spot/README.md

 `python saycan.py`

+This will do some in-context learning and propose a list of objects that may be relevant to the task specified.

+If you'd like to have the robot move to different objects based on the detectiosn, you can run

+`python nlmap.py`

 ## TODO:
 - make data collection on spot have continuous mode (maybe even autonomous?)
 - clean out unneeded print statements